 2. MONITORING THE BEHAVIOR OF THE EU CITIZENS

-Monitoring the behavior of EU citizens sounds ominous, but it is really simple, and it is highly likely that you might be falling into this category.
+Monitoring the behavior of EU citizens sounds ominous, but it is really simple, and you might fall into this category.

 Does the GDPR apply to an individual?